New Hampshire SR-22 Insurance for 2022

 New Hampshire is one of the few states that does not require that a driver carry car insurance.
 However, if you choose not to carry insurance, you are personally responsible for damages.

-Many different companies offer car insurance coverage in New Hampshire, so it’s important to shop around for the coverage that fits your specific needs.
+Many companies offer car insurance coverage in New Hampshire, so it’s important to shop around for the coverage that fits your specific needs.

 If you do choose to carry car insurance in New Hampshire, you must meet these liability coverage minimums: